-Since opening, Lorne has fast become one of the hottest restaurants in London.
+Since opening in 2017, Lorne has fast become one of the hottest restaurants in London.
 Featuring a modern British menu, it’s a collaboration between sommelier Katie Exton, formerly of The River Café, and chef Peter Hall, who spent time at three Michelin star Benu in San Francisco.

 Where did the idea for Lorne come from?

 Pete and I wanted to do something together.
 We both love hospitality, and we wanted to take everything we’d learnt from our mentors, people like Phil Howard and Ruthie Rogers, and put our own stamp on it all – to offer a little bit of us to the London restaurant scene.

 It’s an equal focus on the food, the wine, and a really good sense of hospitality.
 We give care and attention to every detail but we do all of the work behind the scenes, so for the customer it all seems seamless.
 We don’t make a big deal about the way in which we serve stuff, or the way it’s prepared, it’s just what we do, but there’s a lot of time and hard work getting it to be what it is.